Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

-masculine-smelling deodorant for literally the first time in my life, tried to find a more masculine style beyond the bland sweatpants-and-t-shirt style I could bare wearing, and thought I'd be happier if I just was a bit better at being a dude.
+masculine-smelling deodorant for literally the first time in my life, tried to find a more masculine style beyond the bland sweatpants-and-t-shirt style I could bare wearing, and thought I'd be happier if I just was a bit better at being a dude (and yes, I am embarrassed to write this).
 I learned into the performance in the way society told me I must, and it really didn't make me any happier.
-But is it that the cause of unhappiness is a disconnect from performance and internal sense of gender, or that I just really didn't like performing my body in such a way, didn't like that particular substance of being?
+But is it that the cause of unhappiness is a disconnect from the body and my internal sense of gender, or that I just really didn't like performing my body in such a way, didn't like that particular substance of being, and didn't find comfort in that performance?

 This is an alternate narrative that I have felt for a while.
-There is certainly an appeal to it, but I have still felt that it is missing _something_.
-Recently, however one last piece of the puzzle has come into focus, something I have discovered within the realm of Anthropology: Bioculture.
+There is certainly a appeal to it, but I have still felt that it is missing _something_.
+Parts of it feel compelling, yet other parts tug at me in irritation.
+However, I do believe that the integration of one last framework may allow us to see what exactly has been missing all along.

-## Bioculture: A Reintegration of Gender Into the Body
+## Hermeneutical Authority, or, Is there really a substance to The Body at all?

 If you have already noticed this, you get bonus points for this round, but for the rest of you, the theory I've laid out thus far has a critical error: while